zongqiooi/machine-learning-stanford/Week 2 - Linear Regression/README.md

 # Topics Covered
 - Univariate Linear Regression (Linear Regression that involves a single variable)
 - Multivariate Linear Regression (Linear Regression that involves multiple variables)
-- Cost Function: To determine how well the linear regression model performs for the whole training data
+- Cost Function (To determine how well the linear regression model performs for the whole training data)
-- Gradient Descent: To minimize the cost function
+- Gradient Descent (To minimize the cost function)
-- Normal Equation: To minimize cost function by finding the minimum theta
+- Normal Equation (To minimize cost function by finding the minimum theta)
-- Feature Scaling: For gradient descent to maximize its efficiency (only for gradient descent, not for normal equation)
+- Feature Scaling (For gradient descent to maximize its efficiency; only used for gradient descent, not for normal equation)
-- Vectorization: To allow the program runs much faster and efficiently
+- Vectorization (To allow the program runs much faster and efficiently)

 # Information about Linear Regression
 In this part of this exercise, you will implement linear regression with one variable to predict profits for a food truck.
 Suppose you are the CEO of a restaurant franchise and are considering different cities for opening a new outlet.
 The chain already has trucks in various cities and you have data for profits and populations from the cities.